connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Why do I need a Divorce Lawyer?

-If one cannot afford to hire a divorce lawyer, one should at least consider consultations where the lawyer examines the case and proffers legal advice.
+Divorce proceedings tend to be adversarial, and it is common for parties sometimes to employ underhanded tactics for financial or custodial advantage.
+Thus, a defendant should strongly consider hiring an attorney if the other party hires one.
+If one cannot afford a divorce lawyer, one should consider consultations where the lawyer examines the case and proffers legal advice.
 While not a universal law, one of the worst decisions to make in a divorce filing is to seek legal advice from individuals who have gone through a divorce.
-No two divorces are the same for the same reasons discussed in this section.
+No two divorces are the same for the reasons discussed in this section.

 How do I Get Started in a Divorce in Connecticut?